awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

  *name*
 The name of the view\.
 If a schema name is given \(such as `myschema.myview`\) the view is created using the specified schema\.
 Otherwise, the view is created in the current schema\.
 The view name must be different from the name of any other view or table in the same schema\.
-If you specify a view name that begins with '\# ', the view will be created as a temporary view that is visible only in the current session\.
+If you specify a view name that begins with '\# ', the view is created as a temporary view that is visible only in the current session\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.
 You can't create tables or views in the system databases template0, template1, and padb\_harvest\.

  *column\_name*